top of page

 Unfortunately, the vessel for such splendid, committed exploration would not be long for this world.

 The Argonaut departed Tilbury docks in the afternoon of Monday, 28 September, 1908 for an 18-day cruise of the Western Mediterranean, carrying 113 passengers from the Hellenic Travelers Club, including Henry Lunn himself, and 118 crew.
 The following morning, she found herself about 15 km / 10 miles south-west of Dungeness and shrouded in thick sea fog.
-Captain Reedham ordered dead slow ahead, activated the steam-powered foghorn and posted lookouts.
-In a time before radio and radar coordination, a visual fix was really the only way of avoiding other vessels – even a foghorn would only tell you if other ships were around, but not necessarily where they were or where they were going.
+Captain Reedman ordered dead slow ahead, activated the steam-powered foghorn and posted lookouts.
+In a time before radio and radar coordination, a visual fix was really the only way of avoiding other vessels – even a foghorn would only tell you if other ships were around, but not necessarily their location or direction.

 Illustration of Argonaut in morning dusk and heavy fog